-This manual was developed by the Ohio Poverty Law Center and the Ohio Domestic Violence Network, with partners at the Ohio Alliance to End Sexual Violence, and private attorneys Micaela Deming (Columbus, Ohio) and Melanie GiaMaria (Cleveland.)
-It was only able to be created because of the generous financial assistance of the Ohio State Bar Foundation.
-The views expressed herein do not necessarily represent those of the Ohio State Bar Foundation.
+This manual was developed by the Ohio Poverty Law Center and the Ohio Domestic Violence Network, with partners at the Ohio Alliance to End Sexual Assault, and members of the private bar.
+It was only able to be created because of the generous support of the Ohio State Bar Foundation.